 The Fourth Circuit has upheld high damage awards under Title VII, including $200,000 in compensatory emotional distress damages where the plaintiff was severely harassed and suffered from anxiety, depression, and physical effects as a result.
 Fox v.
 General Motors Corp., 247 F.3d 169 (4th Cir.
 2001).

-Under the both the VA HRA and Title VII, the definitions are the same: backpay provides the plaintiff with the money and fringe benefits they were denied because of the unlawful discrimination; compensatory damages cover out-of-pocket expenses caused by discrimination, including job search, medical, and mental anguish costs; and punitive damages are meant to punish the employer so that the employer and others do not engage in such discrimination in the future.
+Under both the VA HRA and Title VII, the definitions are the same: backpay provides the plaintiff with the money and fringe benefits they were denied because of the unlawful discrimination; compensatory damages cover out-of-pocket expenses caused by discrimination, including job search, medical, and mental anguish costs; and punitive damages are meant to punish the employer so that the employer and others do not engage in such discrimination in the future.
 Note: the terms backpay and front pay are often used interchangeably in employment cases – both comprise the lost wages incurred as a result of unlawful discrimination.
 Whether called back pay or front pay, these lost wages are not considered compensatory damages and are not subject to Title VII’s cap.
 See Pollard v.
 E.I. du Pont de Nemours & Co., 532 U.S. 843 (2001).

-Resources About Virginia Anti-Discrimination and Anti-Retaliation Laws
+Virginia Anti-Discrimination and Anti-Retaliation Laws

 - Does Virginia law bar discrimination in the workplace?